State Space Agency of Ukraine: Human spaceflight

 Prior to Ukraine's independence, several Ukrainians flew in space under the Soviet flag.
 Ukrainian Pavlo Popovych was the fourth cosmonaut in space, in 1962.
 The first Ukrainian to fly in space under the Ukrainian flag was Leonid K. Kadenyuk on 13 May 1997.
 He was a payload specialist on NASA's STS-87 Space Shuttle mission.
-It was an international spaceflight mission, involving crew members from NASA (USA), NSAU (Ukraine) and NASDA (Japan).
+It was an international spaceflight mission, involving crew members from USA, Ukraine, and Japan.